Pedro Cebrián, 5th Count of Fuenclara: As Viceroy of New Spain

 On June 2, 1743, after an investigation, he imprisoned the Italian knight Lorenzo Boturini Bernaducci (1702–53).
 Boturini had been soliciting public donations to crown the Virgin of Guadalupe with a gold crown, and also of introducing papal documents without a royal permit.
 At the time of his arrest, various valuable documents, codices, and writings about antique cultures that Boturini had collected were confiscated, and never returned to him.
 In 1744 Boturini was sent to Spain, where he established his good intentions and was freed.
 The king named him historian of the Indies.
 He even received permission to return to New Spain.
 In Madrid he wrote a history of ancient Mexico, unpublished at the time of his death in 1753.

-On July 1, 1743, the British Admiral George Anson captured the China treasure galleon Nuestra Señora de Covadonga off the Philippines, en route from Manila for New Spain.
-The merchandise and the 1,318,843 pesos of silver ingots it was carrying were taken.
-Anson sold his prize for £400,000 in China.
-The viceroy was accused of perfidy in the affair, but of course nothing came of that.
+On July 1, 1743, Spanish treasure galleon Nuestra Señora de Covadonga was captured by the Royal Navy fourth-rate Centurion under the command of George Anson off the Philippines as it was en route from Manila to New Spain.
+The galleon's cargo, which included 1,318,843 Spanish dollars, was captured, and Anson sold his prize in China for £400,000.
+Cebrián was accused of treason after news of the galleon's capture reached New Spain, but nothing came of the accusation and the matter eventually subsided.

 In 1744 there was a riot in Puebla over a minor religious point.
 The viceroy, in order to dignify his visit to the bishop, had ordered the bells rung.
 The population interpreted this as a sign of the canonization of a previous bishop, Juan de Palafox y Mendoza, which many people had been campaigning for.
 When that turned out not to be the case, they rioted.
 The viceroy ordered the troops of the garrison to suppress the riot, and there were injuries.
 The viceroy was criticized for this decision.